Geonovum/sospilot/docs/weatherstation.rst

 An ETL process based on `Stetl <http:/www.stetl.org>`_ transforms and syncs data from the `weather archive database` to a remote PostgreSQL server in a "Cloud Server" (Ubuntu VPS).
-The VPS runs GeoServer that serves the weather data directly fromthe Postgres/PostGIS database as WMS, WMS-Time and WFS.
+The VPS runs GeoServer that serves the weather data directly from the Postgres/PostGIS database as WMS, WMS-Time and WFS.
-In addition the VPS runs a Stetl ETL process that transformsand and publishes the weather data from PostgreSQL via SOS-T to the 52North Sensor Web Application server.
+In addition the VPS runs a Stetl ETL process that transforms and and publishes the weather data from PostgreSQL via SOS-T to the 52North Sensor Web Application server.
 The latter provides a SOS (Sensor Observation Service).
-Via the webbrowser various WMS/WFS and SOS client applications are run.
+Via the web browser various WMS/WFS and SOS client applications are invoked.

 Raspberry Pi
 ------------